timotheetacca/CDataframe_tacca_tran/README.md

 * ~~Display the number of cells containing a value less than x (*x given as parameter*)~~

 > [!NOTE]
+> The function to access/replace the value in the CDataframe cell using its row and column number was divided into 2
 > The last 3 functions were made in a single one that takes in parameter the comparison symbol